The Writing Center

 5. After hearing the student read the paper, make a positive, rapport-creating statement to the writer.
 Point out what you see as strengths of the paper.

-7. Then, address the writer's concerns (either what you discussed earlier or what is on the consultation sheet).
+7. Then, address the writer's concerns (either what you discussed earlier or what the writer says she is most concerned about).

 8. Next, concentrate on how you can help the writer with higher-order concerns (often called HOCs or Global Revision): focus, voice, organization, and development.
 Ask a lot of questions so that the writer can take the lead on addressing any HOCs.